If you accept Lightning payments in your store, you have to deal with the topic of Lightning Liquidity.

 Please note that the channel should be opened with at least 500,000 Satoshi.

-Then we wait at least one hour until the channel has been confirmed by the block chain.
-Within 24 hours, Lightning Conductor will open a channel to your node for the same amount.
-You do not have to do anything else yourself.
+After that, we wait at least an hour for the channel to be confirmed by the blockchain.
+Within 24 hours Lightning Conductor will open a channel for the same amount to your node.
+You don’t have to do anything else yourself.

 Liquidity for free

-These offers should be used to also increase the own networking within the Lightning network.
+These offers should be used to also increase your own networking within the Lightning network.

-Lightningto.me provides free inbound capacity of 2 million satosh (0.02 BTC)
+Lightningto.me provides free inbound capacity in the amount of 2 million satosh (0.02 BTC)

-Available.
-You have to specify your public key and Lightningto.me establish the appropriate connection from your side.
+At disposal.
+You have to provide your public key and Lightningto.me will establish the corresponding connection from its side.

 The provider LNBIG.com connects to you with a liquidity of at least 2 million Satoshi.
 You can also choose a higher amount.
-No costs or conditions.
-This connection should be established in any case.
-The disadvantage is that you cannot create the channel by Ride the Lightning.
-But if you can login to your server via SSH and Terminal / Putty, you will find a very good free solution.
+Without costs or conditions.
+This connection should be made in any case.
+The disadvantage is that you cannot create the channel via Ride the Lightning.
+But if you can log on to your server via SSH and Terminal / Putty, you will find a very good free solution.

-Go to Open Channel and select the amount that LNBIG should provide from its side.
-Then select the setting LND / C-Lightning / BTCPay / Eclair and click on Next.
+Go to Open Channel and select the amount you want LNBIG to provide from its side.
+Then select the LND / C-Lightning / BTCPay / Eclair setting and click Next.

-Then an overview of different terminal commands appears, depending on which node you are operating.
+Then an overview of different terminal commands appears, depending on which node you are running.

 If you run a BTCPay server under LND, then you use the commands that are outlined in red here.
-For a BTCPay server with C-lightning, the corresponding commands that appear next to it.
+For a BTCPay server with C-lightning, the corresponding commands that are next to it.

-Now you have to login via terminal on your server with the Lightning Node and the BTCPay server.
-Then copy the commands and click Enter.
+Now you have to log in to your server with the Lightning Node and the BTCPay Server via terminal.
+Then you copy the commands and click Enter.

-Afterwards the liquidity is available to you as remote balance.
+After that, the liquidity is available to you as a remote balance.

-But you can also build up your own connections to strong peers and provide them with liquidity from your side.
-If you make payments yourself through these channels, it becomes Remote Balance and can then be used for incoming payments.
+But you can also build connections to strong peers yourself and provide liquidity from your side.
+If you then make payments yourself via these channels, this becomes Remote Balance and can in turn be used for incoming payments.

 - 1ml.com: see report below